Hi! Please leave us your message or call us at 01.800.123.456

 To access TTC, women download the normal Peanut app but select the Peanut TTC at the start.
 You will then be shown other women in your area.
 Based on an algorithm that takes into consideration how long they’ve tried to conceive, you will be matched with other women.
 The amount of time you’ve tried to conceive is needed during sign-up, but won’t be seen by other users on your public profile.
 You can then join community groups that discuss topics such as loss or egg freezing.

 With the amount of women around the world it would be nice to make a community of it.
 Peanut does that, connecting women who have similar journeys of life.
 And with Trying to Conceive, mothers and women trying to conceive can initiate conversation and find support with the women around them.
-Fertility has been overlooked for too long and the Peanut app shows it’s time to break the taboo around trying to conceive.
+Fertility has been overlooked for too long and fertility apps like the Peanut app shows it’s time to break the taboo around trying to conceive.

 The diagnosis of cancer and/or another life threatening and changing disease can be devastating.
 Facing the loss of one’s health coupled with fear of the unknown, all the while needing to make decisions big and small about what best course of action is needed to achieve the best result, leaves little time for anything else...